 - The DS4′s Touch Pad has “2 Point Sensing”, is based on smartphone-like capacitive touch, and also has a “Click Mechanism”.

-For those that want to study the specs for themselves, you can have a look at the press release PDF here.
+For those that want to study the specs for themselves, you can.